- Instructions for Form 8038-G - Main Contents

-The date of issue is generally the date on which the issuer physically exchanges the bonds that are part of the issue for the underwriter's (or other purchaser's) funds.
+The date of issue is generally the first date on which the issuer physically exchanges any bond included in the issue for the underwriter's (or other purchaser's) funds.
 For a lease or installment sale, enter the date interest starts to accrue in an MM/DD/YYYY format.

 If there is no name of the issue, please provide other identification of the issue.

 Enter the CUSIP (Committee on Uniform Securities Identification Procedures) number of the bond with the latest maturity.
 If the issue does not have a CUSIP number, write "None."